-The report is accompanied by commentaries from several notable experts, including Senior Circuit Judge Andre M. Davis of the United States Court of Appeals for the Fourth Circuit, and renowned memory researcher Elizabeth F. Loftus of the University of California, Irvine.
-The report and commentaries are published together in Psychological Science in the Public Interest (PSPI), a journal of the Association for Psychological Science.
+The report is accompanied by commentaries from several notable experts, including Senior Circuit Judge Andre M. Davis of the United States Court of Appeals for the Fourth Circuit and renowned memory researcher and APS Past President Elizabeth F. Loftus of the University of California, Irvine.
+The report and commentaries are to be published together in Psychological Science in the Public Interest (PSPI).

 The one factor that matters most in interpreting an eyewitness statement of confidence is timing, Wixted and Wells find.
 Confidence is only informative at the time that eyewitnesses first make their identification, before they are exposed to various influences that can compromise memory.
-This is often where courts have erred, the PSPI authors note, allowing witnesses to make confidence statements "at pretrial hearings or at trial, well after the witness might have undergone serious confidence inflation from repeated identifications, coaching, confirmatory feedback, and so on."
+This is often where courts have erred, the PSPI authors note, in allowing witnesses to make confidence statements "at pretrial hearings or at trial, well after the witness might have undergone serious confidence inflation from repeated identifications, coaching, confirmatory feedback, and so on."